nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Proposed UI](images/UIPriority.png)

 Firstly, the field would be added to the Person class.
-This would be similar to the method described in the tutorial:  https://nus-cs2103-ay2021s1.github.io/tp/tutorials/AddRemark.html, where instead of adding a command, we would be editing the add command to include an optional priority field.
+This would be similar to the method described in the [tutorial](https://nus-cs2103-ay2021s1.github.io/tp/tutorials/AddRemark.html), where instead of adding a command, we would be editing the add command to include an optional priority field.

 Given below is an example usage scenario and how the priority mechanism behaves when a user is added.
 Note that this addition of users via addcommand is the same command used when the user launches the application for the first time.